 To allow students to tailor their studies to their individual needs and preferences, the Master of Advanced Studies in Humanitarian Action is flexible and modular.
 Students can chose from two options:

-The scholarship applications for the MAS 2024-2025 are now closed.
+The scholarship applications for the MAS 2024-2025 are open.
 Learn more about the scholarship programme here.

 The Programme is made up of 4 parts for Option One, 14-month MAS, which is taken in consecutive order: